AviatrixSystems/Docs/HowTos/transitvpc_faq.rst

 ----------------------------------------------------------------------------------------
 They differ in the following areas:

  - **Network Segmentation** - In the CSR-based solution, all Spoke VPCs have connectivity to each other through the Transit GW, even though these Spoke VPCs belong to different AWS accounts or business teams.
-In contrast, the Spoke VPCs have no connectivity to each other, by default.
+In contrast, in the Aviatrix solution the Spoke VPCs have no connectivity to each other, by default.
 Connectivity is built by design.

  - **Connectivity Efficiency** - In the Aviatrix solution, traffic between any two Spoke VPCs are routed directly, as opposed to going through the Transit GW as required by the CSR-based solution.
 Decoupling the different traffic streams reduces performance bottlenecks and removes single failure points.

- - **Half Egress Charge** - In the Aviatrix solution, VPC to VPC traffic does not go through the Transit GW, resucing the AWS network egress charge by half.
+ - **Half Egress Charge** - In the Aviatrix solution, VPC to VPC traffic does not go through the Transit GW, reducing the AWS network egress charge by half.

  - **No unwanted route propagation** - Since Spoke VPCs run BGP in CSR solution, if a Spoke VPC also connects to a partner network via VGW, the partner network routes could propagated to your own on-prem network.